NoraAda/NoraAda.github.io/_posts/2022-12-05-Final-Project.md

 ## Multiple Test Cases:

 Let's check that the program workes correctly after downloading.
-Please open the terminal and test this few user inputs:
+Please open the terminal and test these few differebt user inputs:

 ### Test 1: